CatchmentSci/Hydraulic-effects-of-channel-realignment/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-This project seeks to develop the evidence base for how channel reconfiguration and floodplain reconnection can affect the hydraulic behavior in the modified reach.
+This project seeks to develop the evidence base for how channel reconfiguration and floodplain reconnection can affect the hydraulic behavior in the affected reach.
 This repository provides data and code used to generate figures present within the research article "Hydraulic effects of channel reconfiguration and floodplain reconnection".
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)